 “the impact to me is stress with my wife not having “certainty over our tax affairs” so a house extension and kids university support on hold until its resolved …”

-Tax investigations don’t only impact the individual concerned, they also affect their families; the major factor is uncertainty about the financial future and worrying about what you will have to give up to clear your debts.
+Tax investigations don’t only impact the individual concerned, they also affect their families; the major factor is uncertainty about the financial future.
+Worrying about what you will have to give up to clear your debts.

 “My wife also wrote her own letter to him (that I enclosed in a separate envelope) describing the emotional, physical and psychological stress that this is putting our whole family through.
 She didn’t go into any of the S58/BN66 facts, as they’re in my letter, but gave her very personal view of our honest and ethical lifestyle compared to what has been done to us and the effect it is having on our relationship and our 4 children.”

-So, do you still want to use a tax avoidance scheme or does “Guaranteed Take Home 90%” sound a little bit hollow now?
+So, do you still want to use a tax avoidance scheme / non compliant umbrella?
+Or does “Guaranteed Take Home 90%” sound a little bit hollow now?
 It’s certainly too good to be true!